A stealthy battery upgrade makes the Nintendo Switch a must-have console

 Nintendo hasn’t been at the forefront of online gaming innovation over the years, but the Switch offers a relatively stable multiplayer experience in everything from Arms to Splatoon 2.
 Some games, like Mario Kart 8, work fantastically well online.

-Nintendo has, unfortunately, also used the upcoming paid service as a substitute for its popular Virtual Console system.
-Rather than allow you to buy your classic games to own, you’ll be given a selection of NES and SNES titles as part of your subscription, complete with some additional online features.
+Nintendo has also, unfortunately, used its online service as a barrier for online play and its popular Virtual Console system.
+While a paid subscription for online access is a common practice among current-gen consoles, restricting access to some of Nintendo’s most beloved retro games is unfair.
+Rather than allow you to buy classics to own as we’ve seen on previous Nintendo consoles, you’re given a selection of NES and SNES titles as part of your subscription.
 That is a fine option, but making it the only option feels like a mistake.